Dirty paws. Funky smells. Pet hair everywhere! Keeping a home clean when you have a dog can be challenging. But it's not impossible.

 Invest in Outerwear

-When foul weather strikes, a winter coat and waterproof bootees fit for your pet will help keep rock salt and outdoor wetness out of your home.
-I usually remove Rex's outerwear before I enter the apartment.
+When foul weather strikes, a winter coat and waterproof booties fit for your pet will help keep rock salt and outdoor wetness out of your home—just remove right before re-entering your home.